 Thank you for subscribing.

 Something went wrong.

 Up until quite recently, many thought that cloud computing was just another fad, doomed to fade away like so many other technology fads.
 It generated a lot of talk and excitement but wasn’t offering anything of value that would make it a lasting factor.
-Today, however, the cloud is here and companies and analysts have all agreed that it’s a big game-changer when it comes to the IT landscape.
-It has significantly impacted the way we build data centers, how we deploy software, how we upgrade tools and more.
+Today, however, the cloud is here and cloud computing companies and analysts have all agreed that it’s a big game-changer when it comes to the IT landscape.
+It has significantly impacted the way we build data centers, how we deploy software, how we upgrade tools, and more.

-IT plays a significant role in the way business is conducted today, so it goes without saying that cloud computing is also changing the ways in which companies are operating at a fundamental level.
+IT plays a significant role in the way business is conducted today, so it goes without saying that the trends in cloud computing is also changing the ways in which companies are operating at a fundamental level.
 Companies of all shapes and sizes in various industries are using software, platforms, and infrastructure that’s cloud-based, enabling them to streamline their work, make their IT processes less complicated, reduce costs, and have better visibility.